 Estate and Trust Administration Services

-Following is a list of the primary estate and trust services provided by Arizona Estate and Trust Law, PLC in administering probate estates or revocable living trusts following an individual’s death:
+Following is a list of the primary estate and trust administration services provided by Arizona Estate and Trust Law, PLC in administering probate estates or trusts following an individual’s death:

-- Advising the client of his or her administrative responsibilities in serving as the personal representative of a decedent’s probate estate or as the trustee of the “new” trusts created by the provisions of the decedent’s trust agreement.
+- Advising the client of their administrative responsibilities in serving as the personal representative of a decedent’s probate estate or as the trustee of the successor trust or trusts created by the decedent’s trust agreement.

 - Helping the client assemble and classify all of the decedent’s various assets and valuing them for tax purposes.